 Each team will have 70 minutes to present its case (not including the additional 5 minutes per side for motions in limine); time will be stopped during objections.
 The time limit will be strictly enforced, although it is not necessary that all time allotted be used.
 There will be no time limits for specific aspects of the trial.
 Time on cross-examination is charged against the team conducting the cross-examination.
 Time will be stopped for objections and responses to objections.
 Team members will be responsible for timing the trials, as no bailiffs will be provided.
 Teams should meet and confer prior to closing argument if there are any issues regarding timing.
-If the issue cannot be resolved, it should be brought to the attention of the regional coordinator.
+If the issue cannot be resolved, the presiding judge will make the ruling on the amount of time left for each side.